katbrown97/SorghumYield/README.md

 For this section, we will explain what each controller's role is to help you get a general impression of how app functions.

+**PhotoPickerViewController**
+This controller is reponsible for taking photos from both carmera and gallery and processing the images.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)